willkjackson/templating-engine-plugin/docs/tutorials/local-development/2-run-jenkins.md

 ```

 !!! note
     Running Jenkins as a docker container on a BAH-managed machine requires specific certificates and tooling to be installed.
-A Dockerfile meeting these requirements can be built from the [solutions-delivery-platform/bah-jenkins](https://github.boozallencsn.com/solutions-delivery-platform/bah-jenkins) repo.
+A Dockerfile meeting these requirements can be built from the [solutions-delivery-platform/bah-jenkins](https://github.boozallencsn.com/solutions-delivery-platform/bah-jenkins) repository.

 Then, to start Jenkins, run: